zuozhenggh/learning-library/data-management-library/goldengate/monitor-oggmp-em/workshops/freetier/intro.md

 * **Author:**
     + Anuradha Chepuri, Principal UA Developer, Oracle GoldenGate User Assistance
 * **Reviewed by:**
-    + Aslam Khan, Senior User Assistance Manager, ODI, OGG, EDQ
     + Nisharahmed Soneji, Senior Principal Product Manager, GoldenGate Development

 * **Last Updated By/Date:** Anuradha Chepuri, April 2021

 ## What's Next?
 **You are all set to begin the labs!
-Click Lab 1: Install and Configure Oracle GoldenGate Veridata in the Contents menu**.
+Click Lab 1:Monitor the Oracle GoldenGate Marketplace Instance using the Enterprise Manager**.

 ## Need Help?
 Please submit feedback or ask for help using our [LiveLabs Support Forum](https://community.oracle.com/tech/developers/categories/livelabsdiscussions).
 Please click the **Log In** button and login using your Oracle Account.
 Click the **Ask A Question** button to the left to start a *New Discussion* or *Ask a Question*.
 Please include your workshop name and lab name.
 You can also include screenshots and attach files.
 Engage directly with the author of the workshop.